17 May 2018

 Aunt Hermione’s Will

-By Fiona Hewitt, Director, Hayes + Storr.
+By Fiona Hewitt, Hayes + Storr.

-Perhaps like me you enjoy finishing your weekend with an indulgent Sunday evening television drama.
+Perhaps like me you enjoy finishing your weekend with an indulgent evening drama.
 If so, you may be a fan of ‘The Durrells’, with its escapist mixture of sunshine, Corfu countryside, gentle comedy and (often) mildly unbelievable plot.
 The story-line in one recent episode drew my attention: following the recent death of her Aunt Hermione, Louisa’s cousin Bruce (who is a solicitor) arrived from London, ostensibly for a holiday in the sun, but in reality to convey bad news about the family’s expected inheritance.
 It transpired that as a result of bad investments (by Bruce himself) Aunt Hermione’s estate at her death was much smaller than initially supposed, and Louisa’s share would, therefore, amount to little or nothing.

 With a solicitor’s natural caution I have to say that to comment in detail on the particulars of this sorry tale we would need to see the Will itself and to have information about Aunt Hermione’s assets and liabilities.
 In general terms, though, it raises an interesting question: